Octavio Paz: Early life

 In 1943, Paz received a Guggenheim Fellowship and used it to study at the University of California at Berkeley in the United States.
-Two years later he entered the Mexican diplomatic service, and was assigned for a time to New York City.
-In 1945, he was sent to Paris, where he wrote El Laberinto de la Soledad ("The Labyrinth of Solitude").
-The New York Times later described it as "an analysis of modern Mexico and the Mexican personality in which he described his fellow countrymen as instinctive nihilists who hide behind masks of solitude and ceremoniousness."
-In 1952, he travelled to India for the first time.
-That same year, he went to Tokyo, as chargé d'affaires.
+Two years later, he entered the Mexican diplomatic service, and was assigned for a time to New York City.
+In 1945, he was sent to Paris, where he wrote El Laberinto de la Soledad (The Labyrinth of Solitude); The New York Times later described it as "an analysis of modern Mexico and the Mexican personality in which he described his fellow countrymen as instinctive nihilists who hide behind masks of solitude and ceremoniousness."
+In 1952, he travelled to India for the first time, and that same year went to Tōkyō as chargé d'affaires.
 He next was assigned to Geneva, Switzerland.
 He returned to Mexico City in 1954, where he wrote his great poem "Piedra de sol" ("Sunstone") in 1957, and published Libertad bajo palabra (Liberty under Oath), a compilation of his poetry up to that time.
-He was sent again to Paris in 1959.
-In 1962, he was named Mexico's ambassador to India.
+He was again sent to Paris in 1959, and in 1962, he was named Mexico's ambassador to India.